Turning a website into an app for an improved user experience.

 This was a speculative project for my own amusement, and part of coursework for DesignLab.

 I began by evaluating a variety of apps that offered strength training and workout programming.
-I was interested to see how they handled social connection, user input, and transitions between resources and the workout program.
+I focused on how the apps handled social connection, user input, and transitions between resources and the workout program.

 Every app reviewed had a companion Apple Watch app.
 Nike had the nicest instruction, with dedicated short videos on how to perform the moves.
 Of all the apps, Strong was the most complicated and flexible app, with many options for workout programming, note taking, and even macro tracking.
 It was an all encompassing fitness app.
 The Sheiko app was suitable for people who want to follow a power lifting program, adjust the weights, and make minimal notes.
 It’s not intended for users who want to design their own program.
 StrongLifts was a simple app meant to take the place of paper and pen.